-- Reinsurance counterparties (including the Company's parent RSAI plc) - Investment counterparties - Off balance sheet capital structures.
+- Reinsurance counterparties (including the Company's parent RSAI Ltd) - Investment counterparties

+• Off balance sheet capital structures.
 The main off-balance sheet facility the Company has in place is €90m Tier 2 capital in the form of an Ancillary Own Funds facility.
-This was initially approved in March 2016 and subsequently in August 2018 and is subject to eligibility criteria in line with Solvency II rules.
-The facility increases the Company's reliance on its parent RSAI plc and this is monitored through the Company's risk appetite statement on a quarterly basis.
+This was initially approved in March 2016 and subsequently in August 2018, during the financial year it was re-approved until 2025 and is subject to eligibility criteria in line with Solvency II rules.
+The facility increases the Company's reliance on its parent RSAI Ltd and this is monitored through the Company's risk appetite statement on a quarterly basis.